Jehzz/Simple-Weather/README.md

 Support for US and Canada, weather display in Imperial or Metric.

-MVVM architecture
+- MVVM architecture.
-LiveData and Coroutines
+- LiveData and Coroutines.
-Retrofit + OkHTTP
+- Retrofit + OkHTTP.
-Automatic caching for offline use and reducing redundant network calls
+- Automatic caching for offline use and reducing redundant network calls.